-Few animals embody Halloween
+Few animals embody Halloween like spiders

 .
 Their webs are a universal symbol of spookiness, and their spindly shape can terrify a person 100 times their size.
 Most are actually harmless to people, but that does little to soften their sinister image.